cpaelzer/cpaelzer.github.io/content/blogs/004-s390x-KVM-PXE-on-Ubuntu.md

 ### Step III - prepare guest network ###

-Libvirt can provide the tftp service for your through the dnsmasq daemon that it will spawn anyway.
+Libvirt can provide the tftp service for you through the dnsmasq daemon that it will spawn anyway.
 To do so add a snippet like the following to your default network configuration.

 ```xml